 What are the post-school employment prospects of students upon leaving Lawhill?

-By the time our students leave Lawhill, they have a considerable body of knowledge and skills pertinent to the shipping industry.
+By the time our students leave our programme, they have a considerable body of knowledge and skills pertinent to the shipping industry.

 If they wish to work ashore they have the foundation they need for entering the industry as a trainee in fields such as liner operations, port operations, ship’s agents, shipbrokers, the clearing and forwarding sector and bunkering, amongst others.